Getting to Floriade

 No pedestrian access before 9:30am or after 5:30pm.
 No cycle access at all times.

 Floriade is a pleasant walk from the City Centre.
-Follow the City Renewal Authority Floriade Walking Trail through the city from the Light Rail stop via City Walk and Allara Street to Floriade.
-The walk takes about 15 minutes.
+It’s a 15minute walk from the city Light Rail stop, via City Walk and Allara Street to Floriade.

 Please note that pedestrian access along Commonwealth Avenue from the city has changed, for more information, visit the Built for CBR website.